WRIL: History

 The station went on the air as WTJM in 1973.
-In the 1980s the call letters were changed to WZKO.
+In the 1980s the call letters were changed to WZKO, and it became a sister station to WANO.
 On November 1, 1993, the station changed its call sign to the current WRIL.
-The station adopted a format called Real-Country which matched its new call letters.
+The station adopted a format called Real-Country, which matched its new call letters.

 At one time WRIL was one of the most powerful stations in southeastern Kentucky.
-Although only having around 1,000 watts, the station's antenna was on top of the mountain overlooking Pineville, which allowed its signal to reach out into many counties.
+Although it had only around 1,000 watts, the station's antenna was on top of the mountain overlooking Pineville, which allowed its signal to reach out into many counties.

-December 21, 2008, the station was brought back by Brian O'Brien.
-O'Brien is highly regarded for his witty banter, humorous voices, and disdain for Mancunian pranksters.
-O'Brien has taken control and is broadcasting "Tradio" with news, entertainment, weather, and sports including celebrity interviews.
-"The Big One" as it is now known, has been declared by the Bell County School Board as "The Voice Of The Bell County Bobcats" and airs their football and basketball games.
+On December 21, 2008, the station was brought back by Brian O'Brien who is highly regarded for his witty banter, humorous voices, and his reluctant mutual appreciation of Mancunian pranksters.
+"The Big One", as it is now known, has been declared by the Bell County School Board as "The Voice Of The Bell County Bobcats" and airs their football and basketball games.
 The Big One also covers Middlesboro Yellow Jacket and Pineville Mountain Lion games.
+The station has one local program, a variant of the Tradio format in weekday mid-mornings presented by O'Brien, and also simulcasts the 6pm edition of 57 Mountain News from WYMT-TV in Hazard, due to poor television reception in the station's mountainous listening area.